anushyadav478/spotify_clone/README.md

 Acknowledgments
 This project was inspired by the original Spotify platform and its design.
 I'd like to thank the Spotify team for creating such an iconic and user-friendly interface.

+Note That:
+index.html and index.css are the main file and other are img of icons and other images so please install on your computer and add in visual studio code